 The Company aims to provide investor liquidity without selling its underlying assets.
 We are regularly seeking out new means to create this liquidity, and in the past have used funds from operations, proceeds from the sale of promissory notes or common stock, and traditional bank debt to create liquidity in the form of redemptions.
-Prior to 2019, investor liquidity was offered through more ad hoc and informal programs managed by the Company.

 Effective on February 22, 2019, our board of directors approved and adopted a new Stock Redemption Program intended to provide more consistent, if limited, opportunities for investor redemption.
-The new Stock Redemption Program formalized, among other things, a five-year hold period before shares were eligible for redemption, shortening the prior seven-year hold period.
+The new Stock Redemption Program formalized, among other things, a 5-year hold period before shares were eligible for redemption, shortening the 7-year hold period that had previously been our standard.
 We believe that our broad base of capital means that stockholders liquidating their shares of our common stock under the terms of our Stock Redemption Program should not have an overwhelming impact on our financial position.
 It is our goal to manage the Company's assets so that we will not be forced to sell underlying farmland assets in order to return capital to investors, thereby keeping farmers on the land.

-The Company's latest redemption period under the Stock Redemption Program ran from October 15, 2020 to November 15, 2020.
-The Company offered to purchase 3,954 shares of eligible common stock, equal to 5% of the Company's total outstanding stock as of the applicable record date, for a price of \$595/share.
-In total, the 2020 Redemption Period was undersubscribed, so the Company redeemed all 1,734.389 shares requested for redemption, for a total payout of \$1,031,961.46.
+The Company's latest redemption period under the Stock Redemption Program ran from October 15, 2021 to November 15, 2021.
+The Company offered to purchase 4,902 shares of eligible common stock, equal to 5% of the Company's total outstanding stock as of the applicable record date, for a price of \$618/share.
+In total, the 2021 Redemption Period was undersubscribed, so the Company redeemed all 2,233.997 shares requested for redemption, for a total payout of \$1,380,610.15.